 Despite the nip in the air, you can still find beautiful bulbs flowering in December.

-To enjoy colour and scent indoors, forced bulbs like hyacinths and amaryllis are ideal.
+To enjoy colour and scent indoors, forced spring bulbs like hyacinths and amaryllis are ideal.
 They’ll be available to buy in many garden centres, but you can also force the bulbs yourself.
 Take a look at nine bulbs to force in autumn, for Christmas flowers.

 Outdoors there are bulbs flowering, too, including Cyclamen coum.
 For pot and container ideas using cyclamens, check out our cyclamen pot projects.

 These elegant flowers will fill the room with their fragrance.
 You can buy them at most garden centres, or force the bulbs yourself.
 Here’s how to use paperwhite narcissi in a Christmas daffodil pot display.

 Amaryllis (hippeastrum) are a Christmas classic.
 Large bulbs produce equally large trumpet-shaped flowers.
 View some of the varieties you can grow in our Plant Finder.